Notice & Comment

 One might expect that a chapter on public utility would include a more-than-incidental discussion of the kinds of enterprises for which this concept would be invoked.
 In general terms, Novak meets this test.
 The “legal foundation” of the modern administrative state, he contends, rested squarely on the “essentially public services provided by corporations in emergent sectors,” that is, transportation, communications, energy supply, water supply, and the shipping and storage of agricultural products (108).

 Yet, and notwithstanding Novak’s emphasis on “emergent sectors,” the only enterprise that he discusses in any detail is the railroad.
 The railroad, Novak contends, burst onto the scene with an “economic ferocity” that was “unmatched” by any force short of war (125), making it the “original and paradigm case” (110) for the public utility idea.
 In a very general—and, indeed, in some ways, almost mythic—sense this might be true: the railroad was certainly important, and late-nineteenth-century railroad rate-making unquestionably prompted a great deal of concern.
-Yet the railroad was hardly an emergent sector in the 1890s, when the public utility idea first found its way one the public agenda.
+Yet the railroad was hardly an emergent sector in the 1890s, when the public utility idea first found its way onto the public agenda.
 Unlike communications network providers and energy suppliers, railroad firms did not coalesce around patent rights—a key catalyst for public utility discourse—and would only slowly embrace new forms of propulsion, such as electric power.
 For these reasons, the railroad figured little in the emergence of the law of intellectual property, a body of doctrine that did much to shape several of the emergent sectors to which Novak quite rightly directs our attention—including, in particular, the telephone and electric power.[10]

 Even within the rarified confines of legal discourse, Novak’s account is not without its blind spots.
 At no point, for example, does he pause to analyze the role of specific legal instrumentalities—for example, certificates of convenience and necessity—in shaping legal norms, and only rarely does he highlight the often-pivotal role of social activists—including, in addition to socialists, public ownership enthusiasts, journalists, and user groups—in the public debate over ownership, management, and terms of service.
 In his exposition of the public utility idea, Novak places much emphasis on the legal treatises of Ernst Freund and Bruce Wyman.
 Freund and Wyman may well have shaped legal doctrine, but they were by no means the only, or even the most influential, legal insiders, a group that would also include, at a minimum, the municipal utility experts Delos F. Wilcox, Frank Parsons, and Edward W. Bemis.